 The indication for the use of bicarbonate in tricyclic overdose is the widening of the QRS interval, rather than the metabolic acidosis (which may or may not accompany TCA poisoning).
 Exactly how this works is a topic of some debate.
 The following list mentions some of the theoretical mechanisms.
 Jerome Hofmann seems to be the guru of this topic; practically half the articles on it are co-authored by him.
 Notably, his 1993 paper is particularly good for answering Question 28.2 from the second paper of 2009.

 - Increased protein binding of TCAs in an alkaline bloodstream, thus decreasing the biologically active free fraction.
-Some authors have been able to demonstrate that amitryptilline enjoys greater protein binding in a more alkaline environment, which decreases the fraction of free drug.
+Some authors have been able to demonstrate that amitryptiline enjoys greater protein binding in a more alkaline environment, which decreases the fraction of free drug.

-- Decreased binding of TCAs to the voltage gated sodium channel - apparently this binding is affected by subtle changes in pH, and this receptor family has greater affinity for TCAs at acidic pH.
+- Decreased binding of TCAs to the voltage-gated sodium channel - apparently this binding is affected by subtle changes in pH, and this receptor family has a greater affinity for TCAs at acidic pH.
 According to LITFL, sodium channel blockade occurs when the TCA enters the cell and - in an ionised form - becomes lodged in the inactive channel, blocking it thereby.
 The ionised TCA molecules are also "ion-trapped" in the cell, unable to escape.
 An alkaline intracellular environment promotes the maintenance of a non-ionised lipid-soluble state, which permits TCA molecules to diffuse away.
 Thus, alkalinising the bloodstream decreases the proportion of affected channel proteins, narrowing the QRS.
 It also seems to improve the blood pressure of haemodynamically unstable TCA overdose patients, which is a phenomenon not adequately explained by the channel affinity hypothesis.

-- Correction of metabolic acidosis may play a brutally stupid non-toxicological role by improving the affitnity of catecholamine receptors for their ligands, as well as correcting all the other metabolic mischief which occurs in acidosis.
+- Correction of metabolic acidosis may play a brutally stupid non-toxicological role by improving the affinity of catecholamine receptors for their ligands, as well as correcting all the other metabolic mischief which occurs in acidosis.

 - Volume expansion is definitely a consequence of giving hypertonic sodium bicarbonate, which probably leads to better haemodynamic performance, and how could that possibly be a bad thing (amirite).
-Moreover, Chris Nickson from LITFL mentions volume expansion as beneficial because of the dilutaional effect on TCA concentration (using the extracellular fluid compartment as a dilute decoy, we attract TCA molecules away from delicate excitable tissues such as heart and brain).
+Moreover, Chris Nickson from LITFL mentions volume expansion as beneficial because of the dilutional effect on TCA concentration (using the extracellular fluid compartment as a dilute decoy, we attract TCA molecules away from delicate excitable tissues such as heart and brain).

 - Intubation and mechanical ventilation is an almost inevitable feature of high-dose TCA overdose.
 It is mainly for airway protection.
 As mentioned above, some sort of cautious and limited hyperventilation plays a role in TCA overdose.

 - Inotropes and vasopressors may be required, but it is unlikely.